Best Practices of the digital marketing Luxury in China

 - For a brand to be really popular, it is needed to talk about it on the net

-- Maintain good relationships with key opinion leaders can increase the interactivity on the account
+- Maintaining good relationships with key opinion leaders can increase the interactivity of the account

 1.2 – The community management

-There are others SNS (Social Networks Site) who can influence users.
-Forums are places of exchange, and a brand must be informed of what is said about it and to answer if it’s necessary.
+There are other SNS (Social Networks Site) that can influence users.
+Forums are places of exchange, and a brand must be informed of what is said about it and answer if it’s necessary.